cheshirediore/Sudoku/ReadMe.md

 ~~- Implement difficulty selection method(s)~~

-## Phase 4: Clean-up and Generalize API
+## Phase 4: Clean-up and Generalize API [Complete]
 Phase 4 focuses on refactoring and restructuring the codebase, and cleaning up the accessors and public methods.
 This phase prepares the backend code to play well with others, with emphasis on preparation for the GUI.

-Milestones TBD.
+Milestones include:
+- Determine what needs to be exposed to the front-end, and what should not be.
+[Complete]
+    - Read and write cell values
+    - Get rows, columns, and blocks
+    - Check validity of rows, columns, blocks, and entire puzzle
+- Add documentation comments to methods.
+[Complete]
+- Verify that all methods and properties have the correct access levels.
+[Complete]
+- Add public methods, as needed, to allow communication with a front-end GUI.
+[Complete]
+- Remove unused methods.
+[Complete]

 ## Phase 5: GUI

 Phase 5 focuses on adding a front-end GUI to the backend created in the previous phases.
 Engine/Framework TBD, but it'll probably be Godot.

 Milestones TBD.

 ## Phase 6: Interaction

 Phase 6 focuses on updating cells.
 UI is still scaffolding at this point, but the user should be able to enter values into the grid and have it validated.

 Milestones are:
 - Sudoku puzzle takes input for cells and records them for future validation.
 - Differentiate between "pencil marks" and "pen marks"